robedpixel/SDL3Installer/README.md

 ## How to Use

+1. Run BuildSDLAndGenerateInstaller.py
+2. The finished installer will be in `/bin/debug`

+Or if you want to manually install:

 1. Download the SDL3 binaries from https://github.com/libsdl-org/SDL
 2. Create a folder in the root folder named `install`
 3. Unzip the sdl binaries to the `install` folder